Limits of CSP Problems and Efficient Parameter Testing: Introduction

 \subsection{Outline of the paper}

 The organization of this paper is as follows.
 In Section \ref{sec:lim} we develop the limit theory for $\mathcal K$-decorated $r$-uniform directed hypergraphs with reference to previously known special (and in some way generic) cases, and use the representation of the limit to describe the limit space of $r$CSP problems.
-In Section \ref{sec:eff} the basic notion of efficiency in context of parameter testing is given with additional examples.
-The subsequent Section \ref{sec:gse} contains the proof of Theorem \ref{main} regarding ground state energies of $r$-graphons, and in the following Section \ref{sec:appl} generalizations and special cases are examined, in particular microcanonical energies and the quadratic assignment problem.
+In Section \ref{ch3:sec.lim} the basic notion of efficiency in context of parameter testing is given with some additional examples.
+The subsequent Section \ref{ch4:sec:gse} contains the proof of Theorem \ref{ch4:main} regarding ground state energies of $r$-graphons, and in the following Section \ref{sec:appl} some variants are examined, in particular microcanonical energies and the quadratic assignment problem.
 We summarize possible directions of further research in Section \ref{sec:fr}.